raspberrypilearning/swarms-schools-flocks/en/step_4.md

 end
 ```

-Then on the food sprite, hide it when it receives the broadcast.
+Then, on the **food** sprite, hide it when it receives the broadcast.

 ```blocks3
 when I receive [eaten v]